theinternetftw/famigo/README.md

  * Plays NSF and NSFE files! ([here's a good album to try](http://rainwarrior.ca/projects/nes/pico.html))
  * Missing a few [mappers](http://wiki.nesdev.com/w/index.php/Mapper), the NES has literally hundreds!
  * Glitches are rare, but less rare than dmgo, and still totally happen!
- * Graphical cross-platform support in native golang, with no hooks into C libraries needed!
+ * Graphical cross-platform support!

-That last bit relies on [exp/shiny](https://github.com/golang/exp/tree/master/shiny), which is still a work in progress.
-Let me know if it fails on your platform.
-Tested on windows 10 and xubuntu.
+That last bit relies on [glimmer](https://github.com/theinternetftw/glimmer).
+Tested on windows 10 and ubuntu 18.10.

+#### Dependencies:

+You can compile on windows with no C dependencies.

+Linux users should 'apt install libasound2-dev' or equivalent.

+FreeBSD (and Mac?) users should 'pkg install openal-soft' or equivalent.

-#### Build instructions:
+#### Compile instructions

-famigo uses [glide](https://github.com/Masterminds/glide) for dependencies, so run `glide update` first (or just `go get` the packages mentioned in the `glide.yaml` file).

-After that, `go build ./cmd/famigo` should be enough.
-The interested can also see my build script `b` for more options (profiling and cross-compiling and such).
+If you have go version >= 1.11, `go build ./cmd/famigo` should be enough.
+The interested can also see my build script `b` for profiling and such.

+Non-windows users will need the dependencies listed above.

 #### Important Notes: